-To date, LAWA continues to implement applicable provisions from the Community Benefits Agreement.
-Construction-related provisions were included in the Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA and Qantas Hangar projects using contract specifications and are being implemented during construction.
-These provisions are also being incorporated into all ongoing Master Plan projects at this time.
-Working together with the Coalition, LAWA continues to monitor and implement the required provisions as the LAX Master Plan Program moves forward.
+During 2015, LAWA continued to implement applicable provisions from the Community Benefits Agreement.
+Construction-related provisions were included in the TBIT Renovation - East Aprons, WAMA and Qantas Hangar projects using contract specifications and were being implemented during construction.
+These provisions were also being incorporated into ongoing Master Plan projects at this time.
+Working together with the Coalition, LAWA monitored and implemented the required provisions as the LAX Master Plan Program moved forward.